patrickdmiller/nightscout_socketio_client/README.md

 ## What is it? ##
-I didn't find an official API to connect to [Nightscout](https://github.com/nightscout/cgm-remote-monitor) over a websocket (which I wanted so I didn't have to poll the API for real-time info) so I use this convenience function.
+I didn't find an official API to connect to [Nightscout](https://github.com/nightscout/cgm-remote-monitor) over a websocket (which I wanted so I didn't have to poll the API for real-time info) so I use this convenience library.

 I only implemented the socket events I needed and typed them for ts.
-We use Loop so there may be differences in how things are logged.
+We use Loop, so there may be differences in how things are logged.
 For example, the way we use Loop logs both a "carb correction" treatment as well as a "correction bolus" treatment; one for the food and one for the insulin.

 ## How to use it ##
 ```npm i --save "https://github.com/patrickdmiller/nightscout_socketio_client"```